The Spirit of the Beehive: Critical reception

 In 2007, Kim Newman of Empire praised Ana Torrent for her performance, saying she "carries the film with a remarkable, honest performance — perhaps the best work ever done by a child actor."
 Newman refers to the emotion carried in Ana's and the film's final line, "Yo soy Ana/It's me Ana."
 Newman also commended the film's lack of explanation for the events happening on screen, "or, indeed, precisely what is going on in Ana's family, the village or the country."

 In 1999, Derek Malcolm of The Guardian wrote "It is one of the most beautiful and arresting films ever made in Spain, or anywhere in the past 25 years or so."
 He describes the film as "an almost perfect summation of childhood imaginings," and also points out that the effect of the Franco regime on Spain is a topic covered by the film.
 Malcolm also praised the work of cinematographer Luís Cuadrado calling it "brilliant," mentioning the "atmospherically muted colors."

 In a 1977 review, Gary Arnold of The Washington Post gave a more critical review of Erice's film.
 He writes that Erice has a problematic belief in using "long, ponderous, static takes," and goes on to say that Erice "overstocked" this film with those kinds of takes.

 By 20 November 2012 the film had been entered into Roger Ebert's "Great Movies" selection.

+As of 2022, it is the only film by a Spanish or Latin American director to appear on Sight and Sounds list of the 100 greatest films of all time.

-On review aggregator website Rotten Tomatoes, the film has a 96% approval rating based on 24 reviews, with an average rating of 8.93/10.
-The site's critics consensus reads: "El Espíritu de la Colmena uses a classic horror story's legacy as the thread for a singularly absorbing childhood fable woven with uncommon grace."
+On review aggregator website Rotten Tomatoes, the film has a 96% approval rating based on 26 reviews, with an average rating of 9.00/10.
+The site's critics consensus reads: "El espíritu de la colmena uses a classic horror story's legacy as the thread for a singularly absorbing childhood fable woven with uncommon grace."
+At Metacritic, the film has a weighted average score of 87 out of 100, based on 4 critics, indicating "universal acclaim”.

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.